melissaveraherbst/piano-keys/README.md

 3. Start Playing:

-    Click on the keys of the virtual piano to hear the notes of the "Happy Birthday" song.
+    Click on the keys of the virtual piano to play and hear the notes of the "Happy Birthday" song.

 ## Technologies Used